102 JAMZ SuperJam: SuperJam (2008)

 Tickets went on sale Friday, May 16, 2008, for the June 27th show.
 May 31, Plies visited 102 JAMZ, announcing that he would be headlining and that The-Dream would also star at the show.
 He promised more to come.
 On subsequent Mondays, 102 JAMZ teased the announcement of additional acts to be named on the following Fridays, with advance announcements sent by email to 102 JAMZ Hard Hittaz (102JAMZ.com club members).
 The announced lineup featured Plies, The-Dream, Shawty Lo, Sheek Louch, Ray J, Flo Rida and 2 Pistols.
 Live at SuperJam, 102 JAMZ' Waleed Coyote introduced a surprise guest, Three 6 Mafia.

 SuperJam (2009)

-Ticket on sale took place Friday, May 15, 2009 with a Friday, June 19 show date.
+The ticket on sale took place Friday, May 15, 2009, with a Friday, June 19 show date.
 102 JAMZ sent emails to 102 JAMZ Hard Hittaz listing scheduled acts, with on-air announcements on the following days.
 The complete 2009 lineup featured Young Jeezy, Gucci Mane, Rick Ross, Soulja Boy Tell 'Em, Fast Life Yungstaz (F. L. Y.), Yung L.A. and Lil' Ru.
 In addition, special surprise guests Fabolous and Ricco Barrino joined the show.
 SuperJam 2009 sold out the weekend before the show, with audience speculation over possible issues between Jeezy and Gucci a topic of discussion.